 The directors are responsible for the other information.
-The other information comprises the information in the Group's annual report for the year ended 30 June 2023, but does not include the financial report and the auditor's report thereon.
+The other information comprises the information in the Company's annual report for the year ended 30 June 2024 but does not include the financial report and our auditor's report thereon.